Daburiyya: Classical period

 During the Hellenistic and Roman periods, the Greek name of the place was Dabráth or Dabiroth and its Latin name was Dabareth.
 Josephus called it Dabarittha (Greek: Δαβαρίθθων, "Dabarithon").

+During the first year of the Great Jewish Revolt, in 66 CE, a group of young men from Dabaritta ambushed Ptolemy, the financial overseer of King Agrippa II, and his sister Berenice, stealing valuable items including rich robes, silver goblets, and gold coins.
+They brought the loot to Josephus in Tarichaeae, expecting praise, but Josephus reprimanded them, intending to return the stolen goods to Agrippa, which led the young men to accuse Josephus of treachery and incite disturbances against him.

-In the early 4th-century CE Onomasticon, Eusebius refers to it as Dabeira and Dabrath and describes it as "a village of Jews".
+In the early 4th-century CE Onomasticon, Eusebius refers to the place as Dabeira and Dabrath, and describes it as "a village of Jews".

 Daburiyya has been identified by some with the locality of Helenopolis of the Roman-Byzantine period, but Helenopolis is more commonly identified with Kafr Kama or another town or region.

 Crusaders

-After being part of the Crusader Kingdom of Jerusalem, Daburiyya fell to Saladin in 1187 and a mosque, possibly built above an old Crusader tower, has an inscription above the entrance stating that it was built in AH 610 (1214 CE) by the Damascus-based Ayyubid ruler al-Mu'azzam 'Isa.
+After being part of the Crusader Kingdom of Jerusalem, Daburiyya was retaken by Saladin in 1187 and a mosque, possibly built above an old Crusader tower, has an inscription above the entrance stating that it was built in AH 610 (1214 CE) by the Damascus-based Ayyubid ruler al-Mu'azzam 'Isa.
 What was interpreted as remains of a Crusader church could still be seen in the 18th century in the center of Daburiyya.